Wu Chun Ming: International career

 Despite having yet reached the age of 16, Wu was selected for the Hong Kong U-18 squad that competed in the 2014 AFC U-19 Championship qualification tournament.
 He made two appearances for the team during the tournament.

 Wu was selected again for the 2016 AFC U-19 Championship qualification tournament where he appeared in all four games.

 In July 2017, Wu was selected for the Hong Kong U-22 squad ahead of the 2018 AFC U-23 Championship qualification tournament where he appeared in all three games.
-He scored the opener against North Korea in a 1-1 draw.
+He scored the opener against North Korea in a 1–1 draw.

-On 5 October 2017, Wu made his senior national team debut in a 4-0 win over Laos.
+On 5 October 2017, Wu made his senior national team debut in a 4–0 win over Laos.

+On 26 December 2023, Wu was named in Hong Kong's squad for the 2023 AFC Asian Cup.